srishti-gupta-me/srishti-gupta-me.github.io/_posts/2021-06-08-Working with Anaconda.markdown

 I am learning to work with [Nbdev](https://nbdev.fast.ai/).

-One of the requirement is to install Anaconda and run nbdev library from the same server where Jupyter Notebook is running.
+One of the requirement is to install Anaconda and run nbdev library from the same server where Jupyter Notebook is running.<br>

 Uptill now I utilised Google Colab or Paperspace Code for most of my work.However, here it required installing Anaconda, and I followed the documentation available on the site as it is.
 Without any issues.